Writedown fears wipe $5 billion off Toshiba's value as it weighs options

-TOKYO A looming writedown at Japanese conglomerate Toshiba Corp (6502.T) has wiped almost $5 billion off its value in two days and prompted a credit rating downgrade on Wednesday, as the company grapples to plug a potential multi-billion dollar hole.
+TOKYO A looming writedown at Japanese conglomerate Toshiba Corp has wiped almost $5 billion (4 billion pounds) off its value in two days and prompted a credit rating downgrade on Wednesday, as the company grapples to plug a potential multi-billion dollar hole.

 It did not comment on whether that would wipe out its asset value and tip the company into negative net worth.
 Executives said it could take until February to pinpoint the exact impact.